ebitsdev/portfolio/README.md

 # Portfolio site for Google Udcaity Front-End Web Developer Nanodegree
-This portfolio site is my first project for my Google Udacity Nanodegree scholarship.
+This portfolio site is my first project for the Google Udacity Nanodegree scholarship.

 The project requirements are as follow: